jmarcosdias/amazing/README.md

   - No errors were found when passing the URI of the styles.css file through the official [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/):
     - https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjmarcosdias.github.io%2Famazing%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en
 - JavaScript
-  - No errors were found when passing the final code in script.js through the Jshint linter [(Jshint) Linter](https://jshint.com/).
+  - No errors were found when passing the final code in script.js through the [(Jshint) Linter](https://jshint.com/).
-  - The use of the Jshint helped with simplification of the code and also helped with the identification of small bugs like some missing semicolons, that were then fixed.
+  - The use of the Jshint helped with simplification of the code and also helped identifying small bugs (some missing semicolons) that are fixed.

 ### Unfixed Bugs

-The dev-testing strategy consisted in developing parts of the game, testing, fixing or improving any findings before continuing with the development.
+The dev-testing strategy consisted in developing parts of the game, testing and then fixing or improving any findings before continuing with the development.

 This way at the end there were no bugs to fix.